 Michael Che Is Tired of You Messaging Him About Che Diaz

-The ‘SNL’ co-head writer and ‘Weekend Update’ co-anchor talks to Marlow Stern about ‘That Damn Michael Che’ Season 2, the Kanye/Pete drama, and his ability to take criticism.
+The “SNL” co-head writer and “Weekend Update” co-anchor talks about “That Damn Michael Che” Season 2, the Kanye/Pete drama, and his ability to take criticism.

 “Not bad for somebody who hates the media, right?” offers a chuckling Michael Che.